 Do Men and Women Have a Different Immune Response to Lyme Disease

 A group of researchers set out to determine if there was a difference in immune responses between men and women.
 They discovered that women’s immune cells secrete higher amounts of the cytokines interleukin-4, interleukin-6, interleukin-10, interferon-gamma, and tumor necrosis factor-alpha (TNF-a).
 Based on the cytokine release, the researchers calculated the T-helper cell 1(Th1) to T-helper cell 2 (Th2) ratio and discovered women have higher Th1/Th2 ratios than men.
 An increased Th1 immune response early in infection is more effective at clearing an infection than a Th2 response.

 Women Get Tick Bites at a Greater Rate Than Men

 There is a higher incidence of Lyme disease in women when compared to men.
 Swedish researchers compared the incidence of tick bites between men and women.
 Women over 40 years old had a 48% higher risk of a tick bite than men of the same age.
 Women under 40 years old had a 96% higher chance of attracting a tick bite than men of the same age.
-This raises the question of whether estrogen attracts ticks, leading to an increase in tick bites in women.
+This raises the question of whether estrogen attracts ticks, leading to increased tick bites in women.